Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Introduction

 To tackle these challenges, we propose two key adaptions to the VAE architecture.
 First, we train the model to directly approximate the underlying probability distribution of the input data, rather than exactly reconstructing particular samples.
 Second, we adapt the VAE's decoder to be able to capture the stochastic properties of effectively any target quantum state.
-To achieve the latter, we draw inspiration from Neural Quantum States (NQS)~\cite{Solving_Carleo_2017}, neural network architectures used as expressive variational ansätze capable of representing quantum probability distributions.
+To achieve the latter, we draw inspiration from Neural Quantum States (NQS)~\cite{carleo2017solving}, neural network architectures used as expressive variational ansätze capable of representing quantum probability distributions (see Ref.~\cite{lange2024from} for an in depth review on the topic).

-To demonstrate the impact of the proposed improvements into the VAE framework for quantum data, we compare its resulting performance to that of a standard deterministic VAE on two paradigmatic spin models: the transverse-field Ising model with next-nearest neighbour interactions (NNN-TFIM) and long-range interactions (LR-TFIM).
+To demonstrate the impact of the proposed improvements into the VAE framework for quantum data, we compare its resulting performance to that of a standard deterministic VAE on two paradigmatic spin models: the transverse-field Ising model with next-nearest neighbor interactions (NNN-TFIM) and long-range interactions (LR-TFIM).
 Through these models, we will explore and identify regimes where conventional VAEs struggle while the presented method provides physically interpretable representations.
-We further validate the approach on experimental snapshots of Rydberg atom arrays~\cite{ebadi_quantum_2021}.
+We further validate the approach on experimental snapshots of Rydberg atom arrays~\cite{ebadi2021quantum}.
 Without access to any prior labeling, knowledge of the governing Hamiltonian nor the number of relevant order parameters, the model is able to autonomously uncover the underlying phase structure, underscoring its potential as a powerful unsupervised and interpretable tool for the study of quantum many-body systems.